chuot/rdio-scanner/docs/config.md

             "disableAudioConversion": false,

             // (boolean) Emit beeps when clicking buttons
-            // Default value is true
+            // Default value is true which is converted to Uniden style beeps
-            "keyBeep": true,
+            // See KeypadBeeps section below for more details "keypadBeeps": true,

             // (number) Clear the database for audio files older than the specified number of days
             // Default value is 7
             // Specifying a value of 0 will disable this feature "pruneDays": 7

-            // (boolean) Turn off the screen backlight when it is inactive
+            // (boolean | number) Turn off the screen backlight when it is inactive
-            // Default value is true
+            // You can specify the delay as a number of seconds
-            "useDimmer": true
+            // Default value is true which the same as 5 seconds "useDimmer": true

             // (boolean) Also toggle talkgroups based on their group assignment